Activity

 Introduction: Skill Trades and Manufacturing

-Ask students what kinds of trade and manufacturing careers involve building, measuring, or designing?
+Ask students what kinds of trade and manufacturing careers involve planning, measuring or building?
 Can you name trade and manufacturing careers where people use tools to measure, cut, or assemble things?
 Have you ever built or made something at home or school?
-What skills did you use?
+What were the skills needed to build it?
 How do you think teamwork helps when people are building or manufacturing something?

 Think, pair, share!

-Highlight how these careers use skills such as planning, problem-solving, and teamwork.
-Explain that today, learners will take on quick domino-building challenges that mirror the work done in the trades.
+Highlight how these careers use skills such as planning, creativity, problem-solving, collaboration and teamwork.
+Explain that today, learners will take on quick domino-building challenges and missions that mirror the work done in the trades.
 Encourage learners to think creatively and collaborate – just like real-world builders and problem-solvers.

 Career Connected Domino Challenges